 Also mentioned in the books is that one of the reasons the administrators will reassign brain-brawn pairs if they click too well is that there have been a few cases where a brawn has decided enough is enough and cracks the column to get at the chewy center inside (for this very reason, brawns are absolutely not supposed to have the access codes to the column, but sometimes obsession finds a way).

 Confessors from the Sword of Truthcan have sex, just not with anyone they actually like, because they accidentally release their power while love making, and it would essentially destroy their lover.
 This causes much drama for Richard and Kahlan in the first book.
 Once this is resolved, they have another problem because of some prophecy that she'll give birth to a male Confessor (who are Always Chaotic Evil).

 Subverted in Spider Robinson's Callahans Crosstime Saloon series.
 Michael Finn, a humanoid alien cyborg, believes he can never have sex because his superhuman abilities would cause him to accidentally injure or kill whoever he has sex with.
 One of the other characters points out that he can still administer oral sex, and be given hand jobs.

-Discworld wizards can't have sex because there is a risk that the resulting child could be a sorceror, a magician powerful enough to destroy the world by accident.
+Discworld wizards traditionally aren't allowed to have sex because the eighth child they conceive will be a sourceror, a living magical power source capable of destroying the entire world by accident.
 They don't seem to have heard of non-procreative sex.